-Over the last year, the Standards Committee has worked closely with officers to complete a review the Code of Conduct and the Local Arrangements for Dealing with Complaints under the Code of Conduct.
-The revised documents have been recommended to Council on the basis that they will ensure that good governance and ethical standards continue to reflect best practice.
+Over the last year, the Standards Committee has been working to implement the revised Code of Conduct and the Local Arrangements for Dealing with Complaints under the Code of Conduct.
+The revised documents were approved by Council in 2022 and are intended to ensure clarity and provide more guidance in support of good governance and high ethical standards and to reflect best practice.